-- e) Development proponents may be required to prepare and implement an urban design brief to the satisfaction of the City, prepared by a qualified person, that demonstrates how the proposed development meets the policies of this Plan and addresses the relevant design guidelines.
-Urban design briefs shall reference lands adjacent to and within the vicinity of the proposed development site and may be used to guide site development.
-The specific requirements of the urban design brief shall be reflective of individual development applications and determined on a case by case basis. - f) An interdisciplinary staff committee, an outside advisory body of design professionals, or other means shall be established by the City to advise on issues of design that affect the public realm, architecture, context sensitivity and sustainability.
-Membership and review rules and procedures will be set out in Terms of Reference established by the City. - g) An urban design award program shall be established to celebrate design excellence in the City.
-Membership and review rules and procedures will be set out in Terms of Reference established by the City. - h) Senior orders of government, public authorities and public utilities shall implement the design objectives contained in this Plan.
+- open spaces as well as the retrofit, alteration or addition to existing buildings, facilities and open spaces. - d) Design guidelines may be developed for certain types of building forms, land uses, streetscapes, streets and roads or specific areas in the city.
+Councilapproved design guidelines will be utilized in the review and evaluation of development applications or City-initiated projects.
+A list of Council-approved design guidelines is included for reference purposes in Appendix A: Councilapproved Design Guidelines, of this Plan. - e) Development proponents may be required to prepare and implement an urban design brief to the satisfaction of the City, prepared by a qualified person, that demonstrates how the proposed development meets the policies of this Plan and addresses the relevant design guidelines. - f) An Urban Design Advisory Panel will be established by the City to provide independent, objective and professional advice on issues of design that affect the public realm, architecture, context sensitivity and sustainability.
+Membership and review rules and procedures will be set out in Terms of Reference established by the City. - g) An Urban Design Award Program will be established by the City to encourage creativity and celebrate design excellence in the city.
+Membership, rules and procedures will be set out in Terms of Reference established by the City.